ConsciousML/python-template/README.md

 CI over and over each time they have to create a new project. <br>
 GitHub Actions is the CI/CD platform used in this repository. <br>

+By default, pushing to the `main` branch is prohibited.<br>
+The following workflow is advised using this template:
+- Create a branch for your feature
+- Create Pull Request once your feature is ready
+- The PR will trigger the CI
+- Once the CI passed and the PR is resolved, merge your branch to `main`.

+This workflow ensure that the CI is the authority enforcing the code quality and that your production code will always pass the tests.

 ## Usage
 The process is quite simple:
 - Create a project from template pointing to this repository.
 Follow this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) for further explanation on how to create a project from template.